 7) Initial Water Treatment:

-The initial water treatment is probably the most important action to be performed to assure your pool maintains its appearance and life of your new surface material.
-Once your swimming pool has been filled completely with water, a sequence of treatments are required to be performed in order for the surface area to cure as thoroughly as possible.
+The initial water treatment is probably the most important action to be performed; it ensures your pool maintains its appearance and the life of your new surface material.
+Once your swimming pool has been entirely filled with water, a sequence of treatments must be performed for the surface area to cure as thoroughly as possible.

-Close monitoring and service is essential throughout the very first seven days of the pool treatment procedure.
-You may, of course, choose to have your own pool man to perform this extremely important step and we will be happy to consult with him to make sure it’s done properly.
-If your pool service specialist is not readily available or would prefer not to do these treatments, our team of experienced professionals at Cathedral City Pool Resurfacing will certainly be thrilled to do the initial water treatment procedure.
+Close monitoring and service are essential throughout the very first seven days of the pool treatment procedure.
+You may, of course, choose to have your own pool man perform this crucial step, and we will be happy to consult with him to make sure it’s done properly.
+If your pool service specialist is not available or you prefer us to perform the service, we will do the initial water treatment procedure.

 Unfortunately, without knowing many details about your pool, it’s impossible to make a meaningful cost estimate.
 Plaster, of course, is your least costly option.
 But it also has the shortest service life.
 Replastering your pool will add to the value of your home.
 If you have issues with your plumbing, electrical, or other equipment, that will increase the costs.
-Based on the age of the pool, if the craftsmanship is poor, or options that you want, the price will also vary.
-If you need replacements or upgrades in the plumbing system, that will add to the cost of your project.
+The price will also vary based on your pool’s age, level of craftsmanship, and your desired options.
+If you need replacements or upgrades in the plumbing system, that will also add to your project’s cost.
 Think of these things as the engine and transmission of your 20-year-old car.
-A new paint job and interior are great, but you’d better take a look at these things just to make sure there won’t be any surprises later.
+A new paint job and interior are great, but you’d better take a look at other things just to make sure there won’t be any surprises later.

-Any of the resurfacing options herein can give you years of great performance and natural beauty in any well-maintained pool.
+Any of the resurfacing options herein can give you years of outstanding performance and natural beauty in any well-maintained pool.
 The following will help you to understand the strengths and weaknesses of each.